sharduul/chalk/_drafts/2019-10-11-how-much-I-spend-per-month.md

 ### Gym and Health - $80

 I consider myself lucky enough for finding an amazing gym just downstairs at my work location.
-It is super reasonable - I pay $40, plus it gets me to workout more than ever because it is so close.
+It is super reasonable - I pay $40, plus it gets me to work out more than ever because it is so close.

 My gym has all the fun goodies.
-I regularly do yoga, pilates, HIIT, crossfit, and so much more.
+I regularly do yoga, pilates, HIIT, Crossfit, and so much more.
 I will be doing bungee-workout for the first time this weekend.
 I am super excited!

 Rest of the $40 goes towards protein and supplements.
-It is a part of my health routine and keeps me fit.
+It is a part of my healthy routine and keeps me fit.
 Currently, I take 2 scoops of protein, one tablet of D-3, B-12, and fish oil each day.

 I would recommend you to get your blood test done before trying out any supplemental tablets.
 They are toxic if taken unnecessarily.